High-Fidelity Capacity Expansion Planning for Puerto Rico's Electric Power System: Capacity Expansion Planning

 Note that we include several additional ramping constraints that provide additional tightening to better approximate the convex hull, as included in the tight formulation of \cite{knueven2020mixed}.
 These details are omitted for clarity.
+The parameters introduced in \eqref{eqn:Logical} through \eqref{eqn:EnforceScaledNominalRampDownLimits} are defined in Table~\ref{tab:ramp_su_sd_params}.